The Legend of Zelda: Health and fairies

 In most Zelda games, the player's HP or life meter is represented by a line of hearts.
 The player usually starts with three hearts; their max health can be increased by finding heart-shaped crystals called heart containers.
 Full heart containers are usually received at the end of dungeons and dropped by dungeon bosses.
-Smaller "Pieces of Heart" are awarded for completing side quests or found hidden throuought the game world, and require a certain number (commonly four) to form a full heart container.
+Smaller "Pieces of Heart" are awarded for completing side quests or found hidden throughout the game world, and require a certain number (commonly four) to form a full heart container.
 Health can be replenished by picking up hearts left by defeated enemies or destroyed objects, consuming items such as potions or food, or going to a Great Fairy Fountain to have the Great Fairy heal Link completely.
 Breath of the Wild and Tears of the Kingdom broke from this tradition, and had Link hunt and cook his food or find potion ingredients in cut grass rather than freely be given hearts to pick up.
 Occasionally, the player will find fairies hidden in specific locations; they can either heal Link immediately or be kept in empty bottles, and will revive him the next time he dies.